rockettheme/docs/Docs/joomla/templates/myriad/faqpage.md

 ![][faqpage6]

-The page's content body is set in the **About Us** article.
+The page's content body is set in the **FAQ** article.
 You will find the content used in the article below.

 ~~~ .html
 <h3>Common Queries and Questions</h3>